 Prophets see like Jesus from God’s perspective, hearing from God and also helping others to hear from God.
 Jesus lived prophetically when he said that he only does what he sees his Father doing and only says what he hears his Father saying (John 5:19).

-About a month into this pandemic season, I was with a group of prophetic intercessors via Zoom for a time of listening prayer.
+About a month into the COVID-19 pandemic, I was with a group of prophetic intercessors via Zoom for a time of listening prayer.
 One of our intercessors clearly heard from the Lord about the duration of the ten plagues in Egypt during the days of Moses.
 This intercessor shared that the Lord was intending to confront each of the ten “gods” of the Egyptians—which required a rather extended period of time.
 This changed how we prayed in our own crisis; we sensed that God’s heart may be to bring about significant and deep change in our world through the pandemic.

 While we obviously wanted the pandemic to be over, we stopped praying, “Lord, please bring about a quick end to this painful pandemic!”
 Instead we began to pray: “Lord, be completely thorough and achieve all that you desire to accomplish during this pandemic season!
 Not our will, but yours be done.”